-Did you leave your family Thanksgiving gathering last year feeling like you were the one who got carved up and digested?
-You weren’t alone.
+Did you leave your family Thanksgiving dinner last year feeling like you were the one who got carved up and digested?
+You weren't alone.
 In an increasingly polarized sociological climate, family events where opinions differ can feel fraught with high stakes and conflicting moral obligations.
-And if you’re already dreading Thanksgiving with your relatives because all of the brawlin’ that’s sure to go down, you might be considering opting out of the festivities entirely.
+And if you're already dreading Thanksgiving because all of the brawlin' that's sure to go down, you might be considering opting out of the festivities entirely.
 (Here are ways to celebrate a solo Thanksgiving this year.;)

-Not to worry!
-We’ve got expert-backed tips for navigating the holiday awkwardness, even if it's just via Zoom.
+Here are more expert-backed tips for navigating the holiday awkwardness, even if it's just via Zoom.
 Make stuffing your face great again this Thanksgiving by implementing our seven-step plan.

 1. Choose your battles ahead of time.
 You're not going to change everyone's opinion about all of the things over the course of a meal and a football game.
 You might want to show up ready for a duel of words with your Facebook-meme-king cousin, but that's just going to put your opinionated family member on the offensive from the moment you walk in.
 Decide ahead of time if there's one issue that you really cannot keep your mouth shut about if it comes up, and have two or three talking points ready that clarify your position on that topic.
 If your hot button does get pushed, your talking points will help you keep from making things personal.

 2. Confer with the host.
 If you feel comfortable with the person that's organizing or hosting Thanksgiving, speak to him or her in advance about how you can be on Team Keep the Peace.
 Most people aren't keen on a political brouhaha breaking out around their dinner table, so they'll probably be relieved to hear that you're on board and willing to help make the day go smoothly for everyone.
 Brainstorm some ideas about seating arrangements or wholesome activities to fill the idle family time that can lead to trading barbs.